mahendranbharathy/Whatsup-_Development/README.md

 # Whatsup-_Development
-Creating a App application fro Chat
+Creating a App application for Chat